eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 		* This starts the REPL with *N+1* processes: one for the REPL shell, and *N* spare processes for parallel processing
 				\cite[\S5, pp. 190]{Tate2014}.
-	- Use the following low-level primitives for parallel programming:
+	- Use the following low-level primitives for parallel programming
+		\cite[\S5, pp. 189-190]{Tate2014}:
 		* *remotecall(ID,func,args)* to "send messages", by calling the function *func* with the arguments *args* on the process with the ID *ID*;
 			"it returns a *RemoteRef* that can be used to obtain results of the